chinesedfan/You-Dont-Know-Axios/README.md

 })
 ```

-Transformers are executed in pipeline, without [strange behavious](#interceptors) like interceptors.
+Transformers are executed in pipeline, without [strange behaviours](#interceptors) like interceptors.
 And transformers require to be synchronous normal functions.

 > only applicable for request methods 'PUT', 'POST', 'PATCH' and 'DELETE'

 Transformers will always be executed, no matter what kind of `method` is and the response is succeeded or failed. axios says `transformRequest` is only applicable for some methods, but "applicable" here is something like "suggested but not disabled".

 Without transformers we can also achieve features by interceptors.
-But they are focused on request or response data, and closer to adapters.
+But they focuse on request or response data, and closer to adapters.

 #### Why was't `timeout` fired at the right time?
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#quick-links)